ashwamegh/rclone_RD/README.md

 ### Capabilities and Limitations:

 - Read/Write capabilities are limited to reading files and deleting them.
-- This rclone fork will automatically sort your torrents into 3 subfolder: "shows", "movies" and "default".
+- This rclone fork will automatically sort your torrents into 4 subfolder: "shows", "movies", "music" and "default".
 If a torrent couldnt be classified as a movie or a show, you can find it in the "default" folder.
 - There are no server-side traffic or storage limitations.
 - This rclone fork will automatically re-activate direct links when they expire after 1 week.
 - There is a server-side connection limit, which I believe is 16 parallel connections.